 The Beatles played a special show for members of their ever-growing fan club tonight in 1962.
 For the first part of the show they wore the smelly black leather jackets and pants they’d worn non-stop during their time in Hamburg, for the second half of the show they changed into the snappy new suits Brian Epstein had got them to start wearing.

-A rather large group of British Monkees fans marched from London’s Marble Arch to the U.S. Embassy in Grosvenor Square today in 1967 to protest the planned “call-up” (what we call “the draft” in America) of Davy Jones into the British Army.
+A rather large group of British Monkees fans marched from London’s Marble Arch to the U.S. Embassy in Grosvenor Square today in 1967 to protest the planned “call-up” (conscription, or what we called “the draft” in America) of Davy Jones into the British Army.
 He was eventually exempted as being responsible for supporting his father.

 Genesis had their first British #1 album today in 1980 with Duke.
 It was their 10th studio album, and the fourth since the departure of singer and frontman Peter Gabriel.